Rasa8877/ThingLang/README.md

 * Loops and functions can be nested.
 * Variables can be overwritten and used in multiple places.
 * Functions can call other functions.
+* Math expressions are computed as integers by default.

 ---